 - Put the cloves, nutmeg, black pepper and allspice berries into the mortar and give them a gentle bash with the pestle (don’t grind them).
 Add the cinnamon and hit just to break it up.
 Split the cardamom pods.

-- Strain to remove the chunks of spices
+- Strain it through a fine-meshed sieve or nutbag to remove the chunks of spices.

 Expert Tips

-- Don’t be tempted to shorted the infusing time.
-It is vital to let the spices impart their flavour by resting in the syrup for the full 2 hours
+- Don’t be tempted to shorten the infusing time.
+It is vital to let the spices impart their flavour by resting them in the syrup for the full 2 hours.

-It’s fine to substitute white sugar in place of the demerara.
-The colour will be lighter and the flavour of the drink will vary slightly too.
+It’s fine to substitute white sugar for the demerara.
+The colour of your chai syrup will be lighter and the flavour of the drink will vary slightly too.
 Demerara adds an extra level of complexity and mellowness that white sugar does not.

 As this syrup contains no tea, it does not contain caffeine.
 When added to brewed coffee or tea the resulting drink will, however, contain caffeine unless a decaffeinated version is used.

-This masala chai syrup is intensely flavoured and designed to be diluted in drinks.
-Aside from the teas listed previously try it in:
+This chai spice syrup is intensely flavoured and designed to be diluted in drinks.
+Aside from the drinks listed above it can also be used to add a spice profile to

 The exact amount needed for each drink will vary according to the size and your taste preferences.
 Start by adding a small amount, then taste and add more syrup as necessary.

-You can also try stirring it through yoghurt and porridge.
-But it’s not intended for pouring over waffles or pancakes – the flavour is too intense for this use.
+Note: I do not recommend pouring this syrup over waffles or pancakes – the flavour is too intense for this use.

-If you have tried this recipe please give it a rating or leave a comment – I love to hear how you get along with my creations.
+If you have tried this recipe for chai latte syrup please give it a rating or leave a comment – I love to hear how you get along with my creations.

 Ingredients